 It took some doing, but I was able to find the writing that was mentioned in the Pound biography, "Segregation or Death."
 It was an article by Kasper in the May 1957 Virginia Spectator magazine.
-It was part of a "Jim Crow" theme issue that was moderated by the novelist William Faulkner.
-Around this same time, Kasper produced a pamphlet with this same title and material for his Seaboard White Citizens Council that I was also able to obtain.
+It was part of a "Jim Crow" theme issue that was compiled by the novelist William Faulkner.
+Around this same time, Kasper produced a pamphlet with this same title and essentially the same content for his Seaboard White Citizens Council that I was also able to obtain.
 Excerpts from the article: